KU-BIG/KUBIG_2024_FALL/KUBIG CONTEST/CV/FallDetectionTeam/README.md

 # Install required packages
 pip install -r requirements.txt

-Feel free to adjust the content and sections as needed based on any additional information from
 ```

 Additionally, you may need to mount your Google Drive if using Google Colab: